-This past May, 2015, the Association for Behavior Analysis International (ABAI) "approved" the school of painful electric shock "treatment" as "being aligned with (its) mission."
+This past May, 2015, the Ass. for Behavioral Analysis International (ABAI) "approved" the school of painful electric shock "treatment" as "being aligned with (its) mission."
 It also did the same official approval of JRC in 2014 (pp. 16, 21) and in 2013 (pp. 16, 23).
 This author's Google search went no further into the ABAI annual convention program book archives due to limited google results, but their recent program books have documented this fact quite clearly.
 How many years ABAI has officially endorsed ABA is still unknown to this blogger.

 ABA has been shocking people since at least as far back as 1965 when Life Magazine covered Dr. O. Ivar Lovaas who eventually went on to create the Discrete Trial Training (DTT) methodology which ABA uses today on very young autistic children.
 (See below.)
 In '65 he tried to treat "Pamela," a nine-year-old autistic girl, in a UCLA laboratory, and "to give her something to be anxious about, she was taken to the shock room, where the floor is laced with metallic strips.
 Two electrodes were put on her bare back, and her shoes removed.
 When she resumed her habit of staring at her hand, Lovaas sent a mild jolt of current through the floor into her bare feet (Grant, 1965)."

-"In the (Journal of Applied Behavior Analysis) JABA 1(1), Baer, Wolf, and Risley (1968) wrote their frequently cited 'Some Current Dimensions of ABA' and set the tone and scientific guidelines for the ABA age to come.
-The popular-norm-of-the-day became and remains chief among ABA standards for their ethical judgments regarding what constitutes a 'socially important behavior problem,' what they had set out to 'solve.'
+"In the (Journal of Applied Behavioral Analysis) JABA 1(1), Baer, Wolf, and Risley (1968) wrote their frequently cited 'Some Current Dimensions of ABA' and set the tone and scientific guidelines for the ABA age to come.
+The popular-norm-of-the-day became and remains chief among ABA standards for their ethical judgments regarding what constitutes a 'socially important behavioral problem,' what they had set out to 'solve.'
 They explicitly valued heterosexuality in Current Dimensions to the implied degradation of homosexuality.
 ABA had also been known to 'treat' the imagined 'sin' of feminine boy mannerisms.
 (See Dawson, 2004.)
 In the same inaugural issue of JABA, the very same Todd Risley (1968) of the Dimensions article published an experiment for torturing away the “autistic behaviors” of a so-called 'deviant child.'
 What did she do wrong?
 He electro-shocked the young girl and told her mother to spank her for climbing upon the precious family furniture - and she acted like a "freak," which is a cruel word from back in the day."
 Dave Jersey (2015)

 In addition to Lovaas and Risley, Dr. Brian A. Iwata has presented another predominant ABA personality into the record books of ABA shock.

 To demonstrate the kind of clout he carries over his ABA followers, he once co-authored a landmark paper entitled "Toward a functional analysis of self-injury (Iwata et al., 1982/1994 reprint)" with which his team of authors established functional analysis as a standard ABA behavioral assessment tool.
 Practitioners today use their data collection and measurement tool to determine specific environmental versus internal "determinants" of unwanted behaviors (Iwata and Dozier, 2008, abstract).
-Furthermore, (Dixon et al, 2015, table 4) showed how Brian Iwata is Applied Behavior Analysis' (ABA's) most-prolifically-published graduate school author.
+Furthermore, (Dixon et al, 2015, table 4) showed how Brian Iwata is ABA's most-prolifically-published graduate school author.

-For example, an Iwata-style assessment of a child's "elopement" from a classroom can show that the "cause" of so-called "running away" is to escape from a behavior analyst or a teacher and her commandments to carry out menial ABA tasks, such as one who makes a young boy intensively stack blocks on a table in rapidly successive discrete trials while she forces him to sit still in a chair without moving his arms in any other manner except the manner in which she orders the movements.
+For example, an Iwata-style assessment of a child's "elopement" from a classroom can show that the "cause" of so-called "running away" is to escape from a behavioral analyst or a teacher and her commandments to carry out menial ABA tasks, such as one who makes a young boy intensively stack blocks on a table in rapidly successive discrete trials while she forces him to sit still in a chair without moving his arms in any other manner except the manner in which she orders the movements.
 (Watch the Discrete Trial Training video below.)
 So the cause of the behavior would not rest in unreasonable demands, it would be blamed on the child's exhibition of "escape from demand."
 Training for submission would follow.
 It would be "important" not to stop making demands once she makes more demands as ABA would consider this "negative reinforcement" of his escapism.

 He and other scientists reported that they employed SIBIS upon the Self-Injurious Behavior (SIB) of five females and males aged 11 to 24.
 They said, "In each case, the behavior was forceful contact with the head or face, and treatment consisted of mild and brief contingent electrical stimulation, delivered automatically or by a therapist via (SIBIS) (Linscheid et al., 1990, p.
 53)."
 Within the report they concluded that SIBIS worked better than the hockey helmet which had been used unsuccessfully by other institutions hoping to protect the head and face of Johnny, an eleven year old autistic head-hitting boy, also diagnosed with an intellectual disability (1990, p.
 63).
 [Why didn't they design a better, softly cushioned helmet?]

-Historical as well as contemporary events suggest that it is a mistake for behavior analysts to advocate for the adoption of aversive technologies.
+Historical as well as contemporary events suggest that it is a mistake for behavioral analysts to advocate for the adoption of aversive technologies.
 We must, however, continue to play a leading role in the development of such technologies so that they will be used in an appropriate manner.
 Furthermore, the eventual elimination of aversive technologies will be possible only through continued, careful, and experimental analysis of the contexts of failure in which they are born.
 (1988, abstract.)In the article he went on to devise an apolitical strategy for behavioral supporters of his SIBIS shock device.
 It was so controversial, he said, that in order to gain shock device support, he advocated to his peers, it would have been better for the so-called "scientists" to remain neutral on this so-called "technology," and let the parents of the shocked children do the unpleasant political work.
 (Iwata, 1988, p.
 156) said, "We should not advocate for adoption of aversive technologies because such activity, at least by us, is not effective, not in the best interest of our field, and not necessary.
 Instead, we should leave adoption to advocates, parents, and courts."